Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Existence of Dynamic Prediction Equilibria

-We will only give a brief proof sketch here -- the full proof can be found in the appendix.
-The main idea is to first define a set $K$ of all possible extensions of the given partial flow.
-We then define a mapping $\mathcal{A}: K \to L^2(D)^{I\times E}$ associating with each possible extension a function which for every commodity $i$, edge $e$ and time $\theta$ is zero if and only if this edge is active for this commodity at this time.
-Using the continuity of the predictors we then show that this mapping is weak-strong continuous such that we can apply \Cref{thm:var-ineq} to get a solution to the variational inequality~\eqref{eq:var}.
-Finally, we show that this solution is indeed an extension which also satisfies the properties of a dynamic prediction flow.
+The main idea of the proof is to first define a set $K$ of all possible extensions of the given partial flow.
+We then define a mapping $\mathcal{A}: K \to L^q(D)^{I\times E}$ associating with each possible extension $g$ a function which for every commodity $i$, edge $e$ and time $\theta$ returns the predicted delay $\predDel_{i,e}(\theta,\theta, g)$.
+The $p$-continuity of the predictors implies that $\mathcal A$ is sequentially weak-strong continuous such that \Cref{thm:var-ineq} gives a solution to the variational inequality~\eqref{eq:var}.
+This solution is an extension of $f$ which satisfies the properties of a partial dynamic prediction flow up to time $H+\mintransit$.

-With this key-lemma we can now show the existence of dynamic prediction flows for all oblivious and continuous predictors that respect FIFO.
-Starting with the zero-flow up to time $0$ and iteratively applying \Cref{lem:extension} gives us a partial dynamic prediction flow up to any finite time horizon.
-Zorn's lemma then shows the existence of a dynamic prediction flow for all times, thus, proving our main theorem (the detailed proof can again be found in the appendix):